marcushuewitt/ClassNotes/Class01/README.md

 There are nine basic bash commands you should familiarize yourself with:
 `"
-pwd
-cd
-ls
-cat
-cp
-mv
-rm
-rmdir
-mkdir
+pwd - Print Working Directory - Prints to the screen the directory your command prompt is current in. cd - Change Directory - changes the directory to one given ls - List - list the contents of the current directory cat - Concatenate - this displays the content of a file to the screen cp - Copy - copies a given file to a given location mv - Move - Moves a file from one location to another (often used to rename a file) rm - Remove - Removes a file rmdir - Remove Directory mkdir - Make Directory
 `"

 To get help with any of these commands, simply add the command line switch --help.
 For instance, to get help on ls, type